5 Questions To Ask A Bail Bondsman Before Hiring Their Services

 - How long have you been in business?
 Years of combined experience in this industry is as important an attribute as being located within your community.
 Local bail bondsmen are very knowledgeable and understanding of the ins and outs of every set of circumstances as well as the state court system and its jails.

 - Is your business operated locally?
 In other words, are you located here in Raleigh, NC and do you take care of clients in Durham and Wake County as well?
 Bail bonding is an intensely competitive industry.
 Unfortunately, a number of national and non-local agencies will advertise themselves as being local when in reality they are not.

 - What are your terms?
 The Department of Insurance regulates how a bail bond agency must operate in the state of North Carolina.
-At Amistad Bail Bonds, our standard premium amount is 15% of the amount of the bond that the court has set in your case.
+At Amistad Bail and Immigration Bonds, our standard premium amount is 15% of the amount of the bond that the court has set in your case.
 However, you may be able to qualify for an amount lower than the standard percentage.